SDA1813/Analysis-of-Month-to-Month-Revenue-Difference-of-a-Company_Analysis-using-Alteryx-My-Big-Project-/README.md

 {Project Alomst done} Need to change the months and run the dataset with new values to test the Workflow.
 Documentation will be shortely provided.
+Reporting data need to be improved.
+I will also try to connect the output to power BI for reporting other than Alteryx reporting.